icebob/moleculer-java-site/docs/networking.md

 ```

 {% note info Dependencies %}
-To use Google Pub/Sub transporter, add the following dependency to the build script:
+To use Google Pub/Sub Transporter, add the following dependency to the build script:
 group: 'com.google.cloud', name: 'google-cloud-pubsub', version: '1.96.0'
 {% endnote %}